+AGREEMENT NUMBER

+[Agreement Number]
-AGREEMENT NUMBER [Agreement Number] FEDERAL EMPLOYER ID NUMBER [Fed.
-Employer ID Number] 1. greement, the term "Contractor" or "CMR" refers to NAME], and the term "Judicial Council" refers to the second council of the second 2. f the performance of the Services of the Preliminary, 20 This is the "Effection".
-Project, as indicate ed herein.
-3. mount.
-The maximum amount that the Judicial Cou("Total Contract Amount").
-Th 4. agreements, and st attached hereto, ag management-at-ris pose of this Agreement is as follows: The CMR for ipulations of the Judicial Council hereinafter expressives to furnish to the Judicial Council, as authorized sk services for the Total Contract Amount for the concount of Courthouse in ssed and as further set forth herein and the Exhibits d, preconstruction services and construction onstruction of the County, California (the 5.
-Agreement (made ents.
-The Parties agree to the terms and conditions up of this coversheet, the following exhibits, and ar s' entire understanding related to the subject matter ny attachments (the "Contract Documents")) • Exhibit A: Project Description/Information and Statement/ Scope of Work • Exhibit B: Price and Payment Detail • Exhibit C: Project Cost Responsibility Matrix • Exhibit D: Acceptance and Signoff Form for All Phases Pr rior to Construction Phase • Exhibit E: Subcontractors to CMR • Exhibit F: CMR's Key Personnel Marcal Exhibit G:Exhibit H: OCIP Project Safety Guidance Manual/Insurance General Conditions of the CMR Agreement for (Document 00 70 00) Preconstruction and Construction Phase Services • Exhibit I: Division 1 Documents • Exhibit J: Technical Specifications (Division 2 through D ivision 49) • Exhibit K: Contract Documents once approved by the Judicial • Exhibit L: DVBE Participation Form

-- 6. Authorization.
-The Work of this Agreement will be authorized in three (3) phases: the Preliminary Plan Phase, the Working Drawings Phase and the Construction Phase. - By entering into this Agreement, the Judicial Council authorizes the Preliminary Plan Phase (starting in Design
+FEDERAL EMPLOYER ID NUMBER

+[Fed.
+Employer ID Number]

+- 1. Parties.
+In this Agreement, the term "Contractor" or "CMR" refers to \\\\\\\\\ [CONTRACTOR NAME], and the term "Judicial Council" refers to the Judicial Council of California, Capital Program. - Term.
+The term of the performance of the Services of the Preliminary Plan Phase begins in \\\\\\, 20\\\\\.
+This is the "Effective Date" and expires at the Completion of the Project, as indicated herein. - 4.
+Purpose: The purpose of this Agreement is as follows: The CMR for and in consideration of the covenants, conditions, agreements, and stipulations of the Judicial Council hereinafter expressed and as further set forth herein and the Exhibits attached hereto, agrees to furnish to the Judicial Council, as authorized, preconstruction services and construction management-at-risk services for the Total Contract Amount for the construction of the New Santa Rosa Courthouse in Sonoma County, California (the "Project").
+This purpose listed above is for administrative reference only and does not define, limit, or construe the scope or extent of the Agreement. - 5.
+Contract Documents.
+The Parties agree to the terms and conditions of this Agreement and acknowledge that this Agreement (made up of this coversheet, the following exhibits, and any attachments (the "Contract Documents")) contains the Parties' entire understanding related to the subject matter of this Agreement. - Exhibit A: Project Description/Information and Statement/Scope of Work - Exhibit B: Price and Payment Detail - Exhibit C: Project Cost Responsibility Matrix - Exhibit D: Acceptance and Signoff Form for All Phases Prior to Construction Phase - Exhibit E: Subcontractors to CMR - Exhibit F: CMR's Key Personnel - Exhibit G: OCIP Project Safety Guidance Manual/Insurance Manual - Exhibit H: General Conditions of the CMR Agreement for Preconstruction and Construction Phase Services (Document 00 70 00) - Exhibit I: Division 1 Documents - Exhibit J: Technical Specifications (Division 2 through Division 49) - Exhibit K: Design Documents, which become part of the Contract Documents once approved by the Judicial Council - Exhibit L: DVBE Participation Form - 6.
+Authorization.
+The Work of this Agreement will be authorized in three (3) phases: the Preliminary Plan Phase, the Working Drawings Phase and the Construction Phase. - By entering into this Agreement, the Judicial Council authorizes the Preliminary Plan Phase (starting in Design Development).